khushij12/React-Rampage/To Add react in website/README.md

 <!-- ... existing HTML ... -->
 ```
-You can place a “container” <div> like this anywhere inside the <body> tag.
+You can place a container ```<div>``` like this anywhere inside the <body> tag.
 You may have as many independent DOM containers on one page as you need.
 They are usually empty — React will replace any existing content inside DOM containers.

 ### Step 2: Add the Script Tags
 ```html